Maggie May (folk song): The Beatles' version

 A brief extract was performed by the Beatles in a joking manner during their Get Back sessions, in early 1969, at a point in the proceedings when they were warming up in the studio by playing old rock and roll and skiffle songs that they had known and played in their teenage years.
 They adopt heavy scouse accents for the performance.
 A truncated version of it was included on the 1970 album drawn from those sessions, Let It Be, appearing as the last track on the LP's first side, immediately after the title song.

 The version they performed was spelled "Maggie Mae" on the track listing and all four Beatles were credited as arrangers of the traditional song, thus allowing them to collect the writers' share of the publishing income for this public domain song.
 At 39 seconds long, it is the second-shortest song released on an official Beatles album (the shortest being "Her Majesty", at 23 seconds).
 It was also the first cover song to appear on an album since "Act Naturally" was recorded in June 1965 as the last recorded song for the group's album Help!

 This song and "Dig It" appear on the Let It Be album, but are not included on the Let It Be...
 Naked album.
 Let It Be...
 Naked did include "Maggie Mae" on the bonus disc, "Fly on the Wall" at 17 minutes and 30 seconds.
 This extends beyond the 39 seconds included on the original Let it Be and segues at 54 seconds into "I Fancy Me Chances" as McCartney sings "Take it Maggie...oh, I fancy me chances with you".

 The song had been a staple of the repertoire of the Quarrymen, the skiffle group formed by Lennon that evolved into the Beatles in 1960.
 Lennon was still making home recordings of the song shortly before his death in 1980.
 These instances demonstrate an important personal connection to the song for Lennon and may have contributed to the snippet being included on the album Let It Be.

 The song appears twice in the 2010 biopic Nowhere Boy.
 First, it is played for a teenage John Lennon by his mother, Julia, and he then learns to play it himself, both on the four-string banjo.
-Later in the film the song is shown as the first one played by Lennon's band The Quarrymen, though this was not in fact their first public appearance.
+Later in the film the song is shown as the first one played by Lennon's band the Quarrymen, though this was not in fact their first public appearance.
 A performance by the cast (as "The Nowhere Boys") appears on the film's soundtrack album.
+This version of the song is credited to British musician and songwriter Wally Whyton.

-The song is sung in the 2017 film, Pirates of the Caribbean: Dead Men Tell No Tales, by a character named Uncle Jack, portrayed by Paul McCartney.
+The song is sung in the 2017 film Pirates of the Caribbean: Dead Men Tell No Tales, by a character named Uncle Jack, portrayed by McCartney.